-The Concert Choir comprises between 25-36 of the most senior trebles of the program.
+The Varsity Choir comprises between 25-36 of the most senior trebles of the program.
 These singers pursue more challenging repertoire and learn more advanced vocal techniques.
 The group rehearses twice a week for 2 hours and studies theory as well.
 The group tours every year, alternating domestic and international travel.

 Conductor: André Heywood • Pianist: Sean Jacobson

 Nova Voce is an ensemble dedicated to developing and celebrating the boy's changing voice.
 The young men work on TB choral repertoire aimed at developing their new voice, as well as SATB repertoire that they perform regularly with the Concert Choir.
-This ensemble meets once a week for two hours of rehearsal.
+This ensemble meets twice a week for two hours of rehearsal.